Theinfection91/Ladderbot4/README.md

 ## Features

 ### Key Functionalities:

-- **Logging System** (Enhanced):
-  - Logs command invocations, parameters, and errors in `ladderbot.log`.
-  - Log files auto-rotate at 5MB with up to 5 backup copies.
-  - Plans to integrate bot commands to filter and view logs dynamically in Discord.

 - **Ladder Management**:
   - Admins can start and end ladders for specific divisions (e.g., 1v1, 2v2, 3v3).